IBM-Blockchain/blockchain-vscode-extension/client/README.md

 4. Submitting transactions and generating functional-level smart contract tests

 ### Create and Develop a Fabric smart contract project
 A smart contract project is a directory containing all the relevant contract and metadata files that define a smart contract.
-Use the `Create Smart Contract Project` command to create a basic smart contract, available in JavaScript, TypeScript, Go or Java.
+Use the `Create New Project` command to create a basic smart contract, available in JavaScript, TypeScript, Go or Java.

-### Package a smart contract project
+### Package Open Project
-To package a project you have open in your workspace, run the `Package a Smart Contract Package` command.
-Packages are listed in the `Smart Contract Packages` panel.
+To package a project you have open in your workspace, run the `Package Open Project` command.
+Packages are listed in the `Smart Contracts` panel.
 The `Blockchain` output channel lists what files have been packaged during this action.
-Alternatively run the `Import Package` command to import a pre-existing .cds package to be used within VS Code.
+Alternatively run the `Import a Package` command to import a pre-existing .cds package to be used within VS Code.

-### Operate the local_fabric runtime
+### Operate the Local Fabric runtime
-The extension contains a pre-configured local instance of Hyperledger Fabric named `local_fabric`, which the extension will automatically pull and use the correct Docker images for.
+The extension contains a pre-configured local instance of Hyperledger Fabric named `Local Fabric`, which the extension will automatically pull and use the correct Docker images for.
 It is a pre-configured network with one organization, one peer and one channel.
 It can be enabled and operated under the `Local Fabric Ops` panel.
-The first time it is started, Fabric images will be installed and an admin identity created in the `local_fabric_wallet` wallet.
+The first time it is started, Fabric images will be installed and an admin identity created in the `Local Fabric Wallet` wallet.

-For `local_fabric` management tasks such as restart and teardown, see the `Local Fabric Ops` panel burger menu.
+For `Local Fabric` management tasks such as restart and teardown, see the `Local Fabric Ops` panel burger menu.

-### Install and Instantiate smart contract packages
+### Install and Instantiate smart contracts
 Deploying a smart contract package is a two step process: install the package on a peer and instantiate it on a channel.
-Run the `Install Smart Contract` command, followed by the `Instantiate Smart Contract` command to deploy your smart contract package on the `local_fabric` runtime.
+Run the `Install Smart Contract` command, followed by the `Instantiate Smart Contract` command to deploy your smart contract package on the `Local Fabric` runtime.
 The deployed smart contracts are listed in the `Local Fabric Ops` panel.

 ### Debugging a smart contract
 Debugging your smart contract allows you to run through the smart contract transactions with breakpoints and output, to ensure your transaction works as intended.